Learning Center September 9, 2021 Updated Date: May 22, 2025Reading Time: 8 minutes

 Before you can determine risk, you need to know who all your third parties are and understand exactly how much is being shared with each.

 This isn’t always easy.
 While some large vendors — like cloud providers — may be well-known third parties, some departments (and even some individuals) may be working with their own third parties, and may not have shared their vendor list with other departments.
-They might not even think of some contractors as third-party vendors, so you’ll have to work with each department to develop a list.
+They might not even consider some contractors third-party vendors, so you’ll have to work with each department to develop a list.

 Once you know who your vendors are, it’s important to know what data and networks they’re able to access.
 Do they need the level of privilege they have?
 If not, you’ll need to set some limits.

 Tip: Follow the money!
 One way to begin identifying your third parties is with your finance department.
-Third parties are typically paid service providers and if you follow the money you will probably uncover vendors you didn’t know about.
+Third parties are typically paid service providers; if you follow the money, you will probably uncover vendors you didn’t know about.
+This approach helps reduce compliance risks and improves visibility into your risk exposures.

 2. Prioritize your vendors

-Not all vendors were created equal, or at least they don’t all pose the same risk to your assets.
-Vendors that handle critical business processes will be a much bigger threat to your data than a contractor who works with one department.
-You’ll want to be able to see, at a glance, which third parties represent the biggest risks to your organization.
+Not all vendors are created equal, or at least they don’t all pose the same risk to your assets.
+Vendors handling sensitive data will be a much bigger threat to your business than contractors working with one department.
+You want to be able to see, at a glance, which third parties represent the biggest risks to your organization.
 Risk ratings are a tool that can help you do this.

 Your first step is a risk analysis for each of your vendors.
 Use the following formula to understand each third parties’ risk: